 - Early plans for the movie included a musical number called "Morning Report," but this was scrapped before the theatrical release.
 "Morning Report" was later added to certain home editions and to the 2002 IMAX release, but wasn't included in the 3D re-release from 2011.

 - In one scene in the original VHS and LaserDisc releases, a dust cloud kicked up by Simba seems to form the word "SEX."
-Although the animators claimed that it actually said "SFX" (special effects), the scene still got removed from later editions.
+Although the animators claimed that it actually said "SFX" (special effects), the scene still got edited in later editions.

 - The opening song describes the Middle East as a place "Where they cut off your ear if they don't like your face."
 People understandably got pissed about the Unfortunate Implications of that line, and the line was later changed to "Where it's flat and immense and the heat is intense."

 - Though this was evidently not changed in some foreign dubs of the movie.
 For instance, the Norwegian dub for this (and the next line, "It's barbaraic, but hey! it's home") is "Om barbarene misliker fjeset ditt kan de barbere bort řra - med kniv!" (lit.
 "Should the barbarians not like your face, they might shave off your ears - with a knife!")

 - At one point in the movie, Aladdin gets attacked by the tiger Rajah and says, "Come on...good kitty, take off and go...".
 Due to other, simultaneous noises (possibly Rajah snarling), it's hard to understand what he says, and some people said it sounded like "Good teenagers, take off your clothes."
 The line was later changed to "Down, kitty" in the DVD release.